 Roofs play a key role in protecting building occupants and interiors from outside weather conditions, primarily moisture.
 The roof, insulation, and ventilation must all work together to keep the building free of moisture.
 Roofs also protect from the sun.
 If designed correctly, roof overhangs can protect the building's exterior walls from moisture and sun.
 The concerns regarding moisture, standing water, durability, and appearance are different, reflected in the choices of roofing materials.
+Are your roof and you at risk?

 Maintaining Your Roof